Greatest Literature banner

 Butler comes down on the side of what might now be called secular humanism, although his narrator stops short of espousing outright atheism, leaving it murky exactly how far his critique of the Bible and the Church are meant to lead the reader.

-Despite all the speculation on religion however, his main interest seems to be in exposing Victorian hypocrisy—the self-serving piety, the pursuit of social status while professing interest only in higher matters, the puritanical veneer that covered the lust for material wealth.
+Despite all the speculation on religion however, his main interest seems to be in exposing Victorian hypocrisy—the self-serving piety, the pursuit of social status while professing interest only in higher matters, the puritanical veneer over the lust for material wealth.

 At times it is laid on too thick.
 The characters risk becoming caricatures, like some of Dickens's duplicitous villains, like Uriah Heep.
 But then Butler pulls back and reveals a more human complexity and compassion that can jar with his otherwise scathing indictment.